Scalable hybrid quantum Monte Carlo simulation of U(1) gauge field coupled to fermions on GPU: Methods

-As introduced above, the key step in reducing the cubic complexity of computing the determinant $ \det M$ or the inversion $M^{-1}$ is to convert it to the evaluation of $\left[M^\dagger M\right]^{-1}v$, which is equivalent to solving a linear system $O X = v$.
+{\textbf{CG method and preconditioner}} As introduced above, the key step in reducing the cubic complexity of computing the determinant $ \det M$ or the inversion $M^{-1}$ is to convert it to the evaluation of $\left[M^\dagger M\right]^{-1}v$, which is equivalent to solving a linear system $O X = v$.
 Here, $O = M^{\dagger}M$ is a Hermitian positive semi-definite matrix; thus, the equation can be efficiently solved by the iterative preconditioned conjugate gradient (pCG) method \cite{Beyl2018}.

 The pCG iteration can be summarized as follows.
 Given the linear equation $O X= v$ and the preconditioner $\tilde{O}^{-1}$, initialize the vectors $X_0 = \mathbf{0}$, $r_0 = v - O X_0$, $d_0=r_0$ and the scalar $\zeta_0 = \left\langle r_{0}, \tilde{O}^{-1} r_{0}\right\rangle /\left\langle d_{0}, O d_{0}\right\rangle$.
 Then, for $n=0,1,2,\ldots$ until convergence,